Compassion Massage | Your Local Community and Veteran Care Provider

 Once the VA Medical Center has reviewed and approved the PCP request, an authorization for care will be sent to Compassion Massage.
 The Veteran will be contacted to arrange the initial appointment.

-If you’re a veteran and you’re interested in receiving care at Compassion Massage, your first step is to contact your primary care doctor (PCP) to determine if massage is medically necessary.
-If massage is deemed medically necessary, the PCP will then contact the VA and recommend Compassion Massage as your Community Care Provider.
-Once Compassion receives your authorization for massage therapy from the VA, you’ll be able to set-up your weekly massage appointments at no charge to you.
-The VA will be billed directly for your care by Compassion Massage.
-The average massage prescription through the program is one 60 minute massage per week, for 26 weeks.
-That’s 6 months of care!
+If you’re a veteran and you’re interested in receiving veteran care at Compassion Massage, your first step is to contact your primary care doctor (PCP) to determine if massage therapy is medically necessary.
+If it is deemed medically necessary, the PCP will then contact the VA and recommend Compassion Massage as your Community Care Provider.
+Once our team receives your authorization for massage therapy from the VA, you’ll be able to set-up your weekly massage appointments at no charge applied to you.
+The VA will be billed directly for your care by our massage clinic.
+The average massage prescription through the program is one 60-minute massage per week, for twenty-six weeks.
+That’s six months’ worth of veteran care.

-Contact us now if you need more information or if you would like help getting into the program.
+Contact us now if you would like more information regarding our veteran care program.